fayizferosh/yosys-tcl-ui-report/README.md

 ##### set_multi_cpu_usage.proc

-This proc outputs multiple threads of cpu usage command required for OpenTimer tool.
+This proc outputs multiple threads of the CPU usage command required for the OpenTimer tool.

 *Code*